-OpenRules[®] executes all rules within DecisionTable in a top-down order.
+By default, OpenRules[®] executes all rules within DecisionTable in a top-down order.
 When all conditions inside one rule (row) are satisfied the proper conclusion(s) from the same row will be executed, and all other rules will be ignored.
+At the same time, OpenRules[®] supports other types of decision tables specified in the OMG standard DMN.

 Note.
-OpenRules® decision tables can be used to implement a methodological approach described in the book "The Decision Model".
+OpenRules® decision tables can also be used to implement a methodological approach known as "TDM" and described in the book "The Decision Model".
 It relies on a special type of decision tables called "Rule Families" that require that the order of rules inside a decision table should not matter.
 It means that to comply with the Decision Model principles, you should not rely on the default top-down rules execution order of OpenRules® decision tables.
 Instead, you should design your decision table (you even may use the keyword "RuleFamily" instead of "DT") in such a way that all rules are mutually exclusive and cover all possible combinations of conditions.
 The advantage of this approach is that when you decide to add new rules to your rule family you may place them in any rows without jeopardizing the execution logic.
 However, in some cases, this approach may lead to much more complex organization of rule families to compare with the standard decision tables.